Gujci/RESTAPI/README.md

 ## Response

-A response wrapper is provided in the frameworj for all  `ValidResponseData` in order to parse both the success and a possible error response.
+A response wrapper is provided in the framework for all  `ValidResponseData` in order to parse both the success and a possible error response.
 However, using the same structure, you can implement any other type of generic response to match your needs.
-An example cann with the built in one looks like the following:
+An example call with the built in one looks like the following:

 ```swift
 testServerApi.get("/endpoint") { (status, response: Response<ExampleResponse, APIError>?) in